qonv/Instruments/README.md

 Damn thing seems pretty good.
 Same or better accuracy on my tests than scikit-learn but infinitely easier to understand.
 Also faster on bigger elements sets.

-I'm going to start a series of clu
+I'm going to start a series of clustering routines for fun. k-means, k-mediod, mean shift, mediod shift.
+Then I can use random forests to transform input space and cluster that with traditional methods.

+To learn [Kotlin](https://kotlinlang.org), I'm building some of the code in Kotlin.

+#